shiful33/shiful33/README.md

 - 🔭 I’m currently working on a local Engineers-i IT & Consultant as a jr. Instractor.
 - 🌱 I’m currently learning Next.Js
-- 👯 I’m looking to collaborate on GitHub, LinkedIn & Fiverr.
+- 👯 I’m looking to collaborate on GitHub, LinkedIn, Fiverr & WhatsApp.
 - 💬 Ask me about Web Developer
 - 📫 How to reach me: GitHub & LinkedIn